What Is Work.Com? Salesforce Workplace Operations Solutions

 The now legacy Work.com was launched in 2012, later retired in 2015 (replaced by Thanks and Badges in Lightning Experience).
 Salesforce still owned that powerful website domain name – the opportunity to put it to use then presented itself.

-The rebirth of Work.com makes a bold statement to the world: Apps can be developed with lightning speed on the Salesforce platform.
+The rebirth of Work.com makes a bold statement to the world: apps can be developed with lightning speed on the Salesforce platform.
 The first reiteration of Work.com was turned around in 6 weeks.
-Salesforce became one of its own model customer stories – bringing to market, in 2020 alone, Workplace Command Center, Contact Tracing, Shift Scheduling, Work.com for Schools, Work.com for Vaccines, Work.com for Employees, and Work.com for Customers.
+Salesforce became one of its own model customer stories – bringing to the market, in 2020 alone, Workplace Command Center, Contact Tracing, Shift Scheduling, Work.com for Schools, Work.com for Vaccines, Work.com for Employees, and Work.com for Customers.

 What’s the story behind Work.com’s pivot, and how did Salesforce development teams build with lightning fast speed?
 Where is Work.com headed, and which challenges are left unsolved?